 'Tigmi', meaning 'my house' in the local Berber dialect, was built in 1840 for the local judge.
-As with many North African dwellings, the interior is all: a step inside, and the peaceful beauty of Tigmi is revealed.
+As with many North African dwellings, the interior is all: a step inside and the peaceful beauty of Tigmi is revealed.
 The first impression is of a lovely garden laid to lawns and paths, with banana palms, citrus and olive trees and a swimming pool with soft, jade-coloured water.
 The scents and colours of orange blossom and roses assail the senses.
-Fifteen tortoises live in this garden, adding to the unhurried feel of this tranquil oasis.
+Many tortoises live in the garden, adding to the unhurried feel of this tranquil oasis.

-There are two swimming pools, one of which is heated to 26 degrees throughout the year.
-There are sun-loungers around the pool and shaded areas in the gardens, furnished with comfortable divans for those of you who prefer to laze around out of the sun.
+There are two swimming pools, one of which is heated throughout the year.
+There are sun-loungers around the pool and shaded areas in the gardens, furnished with comfortable divans for those who prefer to relax out of the sun.

-There will be two yoga classes daily with Amelia and one yoga-free day.
-Each day will begin with a morning yoga class of meditation and a flowing asana practice to gently open the body and attune the mind to the breath.
+There will be two yoga classes each day with Amelia and one yoga-free day.
+Each morning will begin with a yoga class of meditation and a flowing asana practice to gently open the body and attune the mind to the breath.
 The classes will be suitable for all levels and yoga experience.

 The afternoon class will be a more restorative class to delve deeper into the postures.
 There are two yoga spaces.
-A covered roof terrace with stunning views of Marrakesh across the plains and an indoor room that is light and airy with a log burner for cooler days.
+A covered roof terrace with stunning views of Marrakech across the plains and a charming indoor room that is light and airy with a log burner for cooler days.

 Things to do

-The rest of the day can be spent lazing Moroccan style: lounging, reading or swimming in one of the two pools, playing backgammon or chess in one of the many gardens and courtyards or popping into Marrakesh on the hotel's free mini-bus service.
+The rest of the day can be spent lazing Moroccan style: lounging, reading or swimming in one of the two pools, playing backgammon or chess in one of the many gardens and courtyards or popping into Marrakech on the free shuttle service.

-Tigmi also has its own hammam, spa treatments and massage therapists on hand.
+Tigmi also has its own hammam and spa offering treatments with wonderful local therapists.

-Outside of Tigmi, cultural treats are plentiful with mosques, museums, a visit to the famous square Jemaa el Fna with its acrobats, dancers and magicians, the Majorelle Gardens and the grove of 150,000 palm trees at La Palmeraie.
-A visit to one of the souks in Marrakesh's old city is an art form in itself, with busy market stalls and colourful displays of the traders' wares - local crafts, satins, silks, glittery shoes, leather wares, paintings, spices and food.
+Outside of Tigmi, cultural treats are plentiful with mosques, museums, a visit to the famous square Jemaa el Fna, the Majorelle Gardens and the grove at La Palmeraie.
+A visit to the souks in the Medina of Marrakech is an art form in itself, with busy market stalls and colourful displays of the traders' wares - local crafts, satins, silks, baskets, leather goods and spices.

-There are various day excursions further afield, arranged by the hotel such as a visit to the Atlas Mountains.
+There are various day trips further afield that can be arranged for you such as a hike in the Atlas Mountains.